envato/ami-spec/README.md

 When the instances becomes reachable it will run all Specs inside the role spec directory (`--role` i.e. `my_project/spec/web_server`).

 Alternative to the `--ami` and `--role` variables, a file of comma separated roles and AMIs (`ROLE,AMI\n`) can be supplied to `--role-ami-file`.

+## Development Status

+Active and ready for Production